A provincial guide to accessibility laws in Canada

 How Trufla can help:

-All websites added to Trufla’s truWeb platform starting in 2021 will meet and exceed the WCAG 2.1 AA standards.
-So if you’re planning to move to our platform, you will meet the requirements.
+All websites added to Trufla’s Website Development Service (truWeb) platform since 2021 are designed to meet and exceed the WCAG 2.1 AA standards.
+This means that if you’re planning to migrate to our platform, your website will already fulfill these accessibility requirements.

 If you’re not currently on truWeb, not to worry, we have software we can use to optimize your existing site to meet provincial accessibility standards.